Overview

 Research Lead

 CPT Hart hails from Bel Air, Maryland.
 He enlisted in the US Navy in 1975, and as a SONAR Technician left his home port in San Diego on a “seasoned” Guided Missile Frigate for deployments supporting many battlegroups in the Western Pacific and Indian Oceans.
 Returning to the home port, CPT Hart was assigned a rigorous battery of technical (engineering) schools to qualify him as a combat systems technician on Spruance class destroyers.
 Serving on 3 of them, he deployed to the Western Pacific/Indian Oceans, North Atlantic, Mediterranean, and Persian Gulf Theaters.
 In 1995, CPT Hart retired from the Navy as a Chief Petty Officer (CPO).
 Melding into the civilian sector as a US Army 841st TTB network engineer.
 He increased his knowledge and talents by earning his Degree in Information Technology and earning certifications in information systems security from single systems to “Big Iron” behemoth “Supercomputers” and “Data Centers”.
-He is currently a federal contractor with NIWC LANT as an Information Security Engineer and Navy Qualified Validator.
+He has recently retired as a federal contractor with NIWC LANT as an Information Security Engineer and Navy Qualified Validator.
 He joined the JSD in May 2024.

 CPT TREY STEVENS